 - Click to share on Reddit (Opens in new window)

 - Click to share on WhatsApp (Opens in new window)

-This entry was posted in Kazakhstan, Kyrgyzstan, Tajikistan, Uncategorized and tagged Alexei Yurchak, Ирония судбы, Kazakhstan, Kyrgyzstan, nostalgia, ostalgie, social change, Soviet Union, Tajikistan, Uzbekistan.
+This entry was posted in Kazakhstan, Kyrgyzstan, Tajikistan, Uzbekistan and tagged Alexei Yurchak, Ирония судбы, Kazakhstan, Kyrgyzstan, nostalgia, ostalgie, social change, Soviet Union, Tajikistan, Uzbekistan.